ucParse

 Expression

 Required.
 Expression is a string argument such as "x ^ 2 + 3" that you want to parse.
-An expression may also consist of multiple statements separated by a semi-colon (;). ucParse takes the expression as a string, and breaks it down into simple binary instructions for later use with ucEvaluate.
-Although you can evaluate an expression more straightforwardly with ucEval, the advantage of using ucParse and ucEvaluate separately is a question of speed.
+It may also be multiple expressions separated by a semi-colon (;), in which case the return value is that of the last expression. ucParse takes the expression as a string, and breaks it down into simple binary instructions for later use with ucEvaluate.
+Although you can evaluate an expression in one step with ucEval, the advantage of using ucParse and ucEvaluate separately is maximum speed.
 If you will be evaluating an expression millions of times in a speed-critical loop, you can do the more time-consuming parsing step just once with ucParse, prior to the loop, and then use ucEvaluate(), which has a much lighter load, within the loop.

 ExprType

 Optional.
 You can specify the return type of an expression.
-In most cases, you can omit this optional argument, and not worry about the type of an expression, since appropriate conversions will automatically take place where applicable.
-Numeric expressions default to Extended precession, which is what ucEvaluate returns.
-In some compilers the return value of ucEvaluate is first converted to Double.
-Advanced users may create a version of ucEvaluate that is optimized for a given type other than Extended.
+In most cases, you can omit this optional argument, and not worry about the type of the expression, since appropriate conversions will automatically take place where applicable.

 ucEvaluateStr will return the result of an expression of any type, and you can use this to coerce your results to a given type as in the following example: